Frix-x/klippain/docs/configuration.md

   - `CHAMBER=[chamber_temperature]` to set a target heatsoak temperature during the START_PRINT sequence.
   - `MINIMAL_CHAMBER=[chamber_minimal_temperature]` to start the print as soon as the chamber reaches this minimal temperature instead of waiting for the full `CHAMBER` setpoint. `CHAMBER` is still used as the setpoint (raised to at least this value) for custom macros such as bed fans.
   - `TOTAL_LAYER=[total_layer_count]` to be able to set the PRINT_STATS_INFOS in Klipper.
 If you use this, you will also need to add the corresponding `SET_PRINT_STATS_INFO CURRENT_LAYER={layer_num}` to your slicer custom layer change gcode.
+  - `FORCE_MESH=1` to force a 3×3 adaptive bed mesh for very small parts.
   - `TOOLS_USED=!referenced_tools!` *(only for MMU users)* is highly recommended to check only the used tools with the HappyHare [Moonraker gcode preprocessor](https://github.com/moggieuk/Happy-Hare/blob/main/doc/gcode_preprocessing.md).
   - `CHECK_GATES=0` or `1` *(only for MMU users)* that will override the corresponding variable defined in Klippain `variables.cfg` for this specific print.
   - `SYNC_MMU_EXTRUDER=1` *(only for MMU users)* if you want to stay with the default `sync_to_extruder: 0` value of HappyHare (defined in `mmu/mmu_parameters.cfg`), but still want to use the sync for a specific print.